Dr. Robin Hofmann is an assistant professor of criminal law and

 The German Science TV-Programme ‘Galileo’ visited me in at the University of Maastricht.
-The result is a feature worth seeing about the Dutch penal system, a luxury hotel in prison and sweets in drug bags.
+The result is an interesting and funny feature about the Dutch penal system, a luxury hotel in prison and candy in drug bags.

 In the Media